OpenDSA/OpenDSA/RST/en/Development/SelfOrg.rst

 frequently for a brief period of time, and then rarely thereafter.
 Thus, the probability of access for records might change over time (in most database systems, this is to be expected).
-:term:`Self-organizing lists` seek to solve both of these problems.
+:term:`Self-organizing lists <self-organizing list>` seek to solve both of these problems.

 Self-organizing lists modify the order of records within the list based on the actual pattern of record access.
 Self-organizing lists use a heuristic for deciding how to reorder the list.
-These heuristics are similar to the rules for managing buffer pools (see Module :numref:`<BuffPool>`).
+These heuristics are similar to the rules for managing :ref:`buffer pools <buffer pool> <BuffPool>`.
 In fact, a buffer pool is a form of self-organizing list.
 Ordering the buffer pool by expected frequency of access is a good strategy, because typically we must search the contents of the buffers